Samsgit3004/Inventory-Management-Capstone/README.md

 - Hosting: Microsoft Azure or AWS (specify your hosting provider)
 - Security: Multi-factor Authentication, Encryption

+##  License

+This project is licensed under the **Apache 2.0 License** – see the [LICENSE](LICENSE) file for details.

+**Why Apache 2.0 License?**
+The Apache 2.0 license provides explicit grants of patent rights from contributors to users.
+It's widely used for commercial and open-source software, giving users freedom to modify and redistribute, while protecting contributors against patent litigation.

 ##  Installation & Setup Instructions
 1. **Clone the repository:**
    ```bash